-The Committee reviewed existing outreach projects, including 2018 District efforts (Appendix J), to ensure that the topics and messages are adequately presented.
-The Committee also identified a number of future outreach projects to be included in the PPI.
-These projects will be implemented in 2019.
-Current and recommended outreach projects are found on the PPI spreadsheet (Appendix E).
-Appendix E includes additional tables specific to each target audience or target area.
+The Committee reviewed existing outreach projects, including 2019 District efforts (Appendix J), to ensure that the topics and messages are adequately presented.
+The Committee decided to not any additional outreach projects at this time, and instead focus on expanding or improving upon existing efforts.
+Current but more defined projects will be implemented in 2020 and can be found on Table 8 below.
+A list of outreach projects are found on the PPI spreadsheet (Appendix E).
+Appendix E includes additional matrices specific to each target audience or target area.